bluesky/databroker/doc/source/data-access-overview.rst

 * Portable DataBroker with Remote Data --- Let users use ``databroker`` on their laptops and/or on servers at their home institutions, pulling data from an HTTP server on demand, and optionally caching it locally.
-* Access Central DataBroker via a Generic Client --- This includes Remote Desktop, Jupyter, and SSH.
+* Access Central DataBroker via a Generic Remote Client --- This includes Remote Desktop, Jupyter, and SSH.

 Traditional File Export
 =======================